-Mr. Geber is Director of Chamber Music at Manhattan School of Music in New York City, as well as a longtime member of the School’s cello and chamber music faculty.
-He is currently artist/faculty at Music Academy of the West in Santa Barbara, California.
-Other seasonal festival appearances as performer and teacher have included the Aspen Music Festival & School, Heifetz Institute, Meadowmount School of Music, Tanglewood Music Center and National Arts Centre of Canada.
+Mr. Geber is Director of Chamber Music at Manhattan School of Music as well as a longtime member of the School’s cello and chamber music faculty.
+He has served as artist/faculty at Aspen Music Festival and School, Tanglewood Music Center, Heifetz Institute, Meadowmount School of Music and National Arts Centre of Canada, in addition to his longtime relationship with Music Academy of the West.
 He is also an exclusive, worldwide artist/representative for Jargar Strings.

 Mr. Geber has recorded for Albany Records, Capstone Records, CRI, Musical Heritage Society, New World Records, Nonesuch Records, and RCA.
 He has served as adjudicator for major international string competitions including Bordeaux, Evian, Naumburg, Isang Yun and Coleman.
-He is Co-President of the Walter Naumburg Foundation (New York City) and Vice President of American Friends of Kronberg Academy (Germany).
+He is Vice President of both the Walter Naumburg Foundation (New York City) and the American Friends of Kronberg Academy (Germany).
 He plays a rare Ruggieri cello, made in Cremona in 1667.